TaikiSan21/PAMpal/docs/README.md

 You may need to update "ProblemPackage" separately after updating, or if using `updateR()` it is usually a good idea to just update all of your packages (this can take a while).

+* MacOS users may have some platform specific issues.
+I do not have access to a Mac, so cannot confirm how well solutions work but here are some options.
+If errors start with `xcrun: error: invalid active developer path`, try the suggestions [here][xcrun-err].
+If an error like `Error: .onLoad failed in loadNameSpace() for 'tcltk'`, try suggestions [here][tcltk-err]

 ---

 ## Quick Start Guide